Justworks partners with Aetna for nationwide coverage for health, dental, and vision insurance.

-Companies are required to pay a minimum of at least 50% of the cheapest plan you offer to employees.
+Companies are required to pay a minimum of at least 50% of the least expensive plan they offer to employees.

-Am I required to contribute any amount for dental and vision coverage?
+Am I required to contribute any amount for dental insurance?

-Companies are not required to contribute towards dental and vision plans.
+No, companies are not required to contribute towards vision plans.

 How can I see the total health insurance costs for my company?

-You can see the total monthly cost of your healthcare by navigating to “Benefits” on the left navigation bar.
+You can see the total monthly cost of your health insurance by navigating to “Benefits” on the left navigation bar.
 Here, you’ll be able to see the total costs to both your company and your employees.